hugomarshall/Blog/README.md

 - Enter the address: [http://localhost:32774/scalar/v1](http://localhost:32774/scalar/v1);
 - On the Test Request Page, check if the address is pointed to http://localhost:32774.

-Hope you enjoy it! :relaxed:
+Hope you enjoy it! :relaxed: :coffee: :sunglasses: